As you probably already know, back pain is a very common complaint.

 - Epidural Steroid Injections – A method that delivers steroids directly into the painful spot.
 As we all know, steroids help reduce the signs of inflammation, and thus, provide pain relief and improved physical function.
 Potential risks like infection, nerve damage, bleeding, and dural tap may arise afterwards.

 - Surgery – This method would be the last resort should all conservative managements fail.
 It is primarily the patient’s decision if he/she are willing to undergo surgery.
 The type of surgery will depend on the type of back pain and its causes.
 But, you have to keep in mind that not all surgeries are successful and complications are inevitable.
 Some still experience back pain after surgery.

-Are you, or anyone in your family, in need of a Fort Myers or Naples Chiropractor?
-Dr. Jason B. Kaster is an experienced Chiropractic Physician who serves Fort Myers FL, Naples FL, and the surrounding Lee and Collier County communities.
+Are you, or anyone in your family, in need of a Fort Myers?
+Dr. Jason B. Kaster is an experienced Chiropractic Physician who serves Fort Myers FL, and the surrounding Lee County communities.